simula/nornet-vmimage-builder-scripts/README.md

 ### RSerPoolDemo

-Basic for general-purpose desktop usage, particularly for working with RSerPool <https://www.nntb.no/~dreibh/rserpool/>, based on the [KDE+Development](#kdedevelopment) installation.
+Basic for general-purpose desktop usage, particularly for working with [RSerPool](https://www.nntb.no/~dreibh/rserpool/), based on the [KDE+Development](#kdedevelopment) installation.

 Features: